 The money you receive for your dog bite injury can cover many expenses.
 The compensation can pay for the medical bills that you accumulated for the treatment you received in the hospital or doctor’s office.
 In addition, compensation can cover your medications and physical therapy.
 Furthermore, the funds can pay for the time that you lost at work because you were receiving care for the bite.

-The first type of damages is called compensatory damages because it primarily compensates you for what you lost.
-The second type of damages that your Los Angeles personal injury lawyer can help you get is called punitive damages.
+The first type of damages are called compensatory damages because it primarily compensates you for what you lost.
+The second type of damages that your canine attack lawyer can help you get is called punitive damages.
 Punitive damages are built to punish the offender for extremely negligent behavior.
-A seasoned Los Angeles dog bite lawyer can try to collect punitive damages for you if you have strong evidence that shows extraordinarily negligent conduct.
+If you have strong evidence that shows extraordinarily negligent conduct, it will be easier to enforce this ruling.
 For example, you have a strong case if the dog owner intentionally and willfully ordered his or her dog to bite you.

 Contact an Attorney to Discuss the Case

 Don’t allow a dog bite to affect your life.
-Contact a dog bite lawyer Los Angeles expert if you have been victimized by someone’s pet.
-You may be eligible for contingency representation, which means that you won’t pay a penny unless the attorney wins the case for you.
+Contact a legal expert if you have been victimized by someone’s pet.
+You may be eligible for contingency representation, which means that you won’t pay a penny unless an attorney for vicious dog attacks wins the case for you.
 That takes the stress out of the matter and gives you the motivation to move forward.
-Attorneys are waiting to speak to you about your injury today.
+We are waiting to speak to you about your injury today.
 All you have to do is call and set up an appointment.